Tooth Bonding Durham, NC

 Can a dentist remove your tooth bonding?

 Yes, your dentist can remove tooth bonding.
 It is a relatively simple and painless process.
-The dentist will use a dental drill to remove the bonding material.
-The dentist will then polish the teeth to restore their natural shine.
+The dentist will use a dental drill to remove the bonding material, polish the teeth, and restore their natural shine.

 Does bonding make teeth look large?

 Bonding can make teeth look large because it is a composite that the dentist applies to the tooth and then molds and shapes until it looks natural.
 It also has a slightly lighter color than your natural teeth, so it can make them look whiter and brighter.
-However, bonding is not as sturdy as your natural teeth and can chip or crack, so you’ll need to be careful with how you brush and floss your teeth.
+However, bonding is not as sturdy as your natural teeth and can chip or crack, so you’ll need to be careful with brushing and flossing your teeth.

 Schedule a Dental Exam